 Western Rivers Conservancy is acquiring land along the John Day to protect and improve fish and wildlife habitat, preserve cold-water tributaries, create public access and conserve rare sagebrush-steppe habitat.
 In 2013, Western Rivers Conservancy completed its first project on the lower John Day River by purchasing the 8,015-acre Murtha Ranch with its 8,000-acre BLM grazing lease and conveying the property to Oregon Parks and Recreation Department.
 The result was Cottonwood Canyon State Park, Oregon’s largest state park in a generation.
 The effort forever conserved over 16 miles of the lower John Day, including three miles of Hay Creek, a key cold-water tributary.

 Now we have the opportunity to conserve an additional 10 miles of the John Day River and nine miles of Thirtymile Creek, the largest, most important cold-water tributary to the lower river.
 In December 2014, Western Rivers Conservancy purchased the 14,148-acre Rattray Ranch which spans four miles of Thirtymile Creek and nearly two miles of the John Day and includes an additional 10,798-acre BLM grazing lease along eight miles of the John Day.
 Then, in 2017, we signed an agreement to purchase 2,939 acres of the Campbell Ranch, which spans an additional five miles of Thirtymile Creek, immediately upstream.
-We successfully transfered the first 4,083 acres of the ranch to the BLM in early 2018.
+We successfully transferred the first 4,083 acres of the ranch to the BLM in early 2018.

 The Importance of Thirtymile Creek